F3real/F3real.github.io/content/cs_steamID.md

 * IP
 * HWID (Hard disk volume ID)

 SteamID is not static value for non-steam players, even reinstalling game can change it.
-Plugins can also use custom ways of calculating it so same player can have 2 different SteamIDs on two different servers.
+Plugins can also use custom ways of calculating it so the same player can have 2 different SteamIDs on two different servers.

-To check our SteamID, we can just type `status` in console (opens with `~`) after connecting to game (either local or online).
+To check our SteamID, we can just type `status` in console (opens with `~`) after connecting to the game (either local or online).

-First step of changing our ID is to locate it in memory.
+The first step of changing our ID is to locate it in memory.
 For this, we can use Cheat Engine.
-After connecting to process we can just search for value we have gotten from `status` command.
+After connecting to process we can just search for the value we have gotten from `status` command.

 ![Opening process in CheatEngine]({static}/images/2018_12_3_OpeningProcess_CheatEngine.png){: .img-fluid .centerimage}

-As we see address is not fixed, rather it is in form base dll  + offset (`steamclient.dll + 0x5AC4C`).
+As we see the address is not fixed, rather it is in form base dll  + offset (`steamclient.dll + 0x5AC4C`).

 ![Finding memory address in CheatEngine]({static}/images/2018_12_3_FindingMemoryAddress_CheatEngine.png){: .img-fluid .centerimage}

 Now we can simply change this value to get ourselves unbanned from most servers, but there are few interesting things worth mentioning.

-* SteamID is only set after you first enter server (either local or online).
-Changing value before will just result in it being overwritten after we enter server.
+* SteamID is only set after you first enter the server (either local or online).
+Changing value before will just result in it being overwritten after we enter the server.
-* If server is using custom way to calculate SteamID we won't be able to find that value in memory (at least in my testing), but still changing our local SteamID will affect it so it is probably derived in some way from it.
+* If the server is using a custom way to calculate SteamID we won't be able to find that value in memory (at least in my testing), but still changing our local SteamID will affect it so it is probably derived in some way from it.
-Best way to find location of SteamID (local one) is therefore to create local server and check it.
+The best way to find the location of SteamID (the local one) is, therefore, to create a local server and check it.

-Since we know location of our SteamID we can automate process of changing it.
+Since we know the location of our SteamID we can automate the process of changing it.
-CheatEngine gives us ability to write Lua scripts (`Table->Show Cheat Table Lua Script`).
+CheatEngine gives us the ability to write Lua scripts (`Table->Show Cheat Table Lua Script`).
-CheatEngine is not most documented software, but browsing trough forum it is easy to find enough to write our exploit.
+CheatEngine is not the most documented software, but browsing trough the forum it is easy to find enough to write our exploit.

 ~~~lua
     function openCS()